70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Uffizi Gallery is a must-see for any art enthusiast visiting Florence.
 You will be struck by the sheer number of works of art on display and the sheer scale of the collection, which spans 45 rooms.

 Some of the most famous paintings to see include Botticelli’s “The Birth of Venus” and “Primavera,” Michelangelo’s “Doni Tondo,” and da Vinci’s “Annunciation.”
-Visitors can also view ancient Roman and Greek sculptures, decorative arts, and paintings by Rembrandt, Rubens, and Caravaggio.
+You can also view ancient Roman and Greek sculptures, decorative arts, and paintings by Rembrandt, Rubens, and Caravaggio.

 An interesting fact about the Uffizi Gallery is that it was initially intended to serve as a space for administrative offices.
 Still, in the mid-16th century, the Medici family transformed the area into a museum to display their private art collection.